Is Dairy Healthy?

 Sadly, food allergies are very common and dairy is one of the top allergens.
 Most people don’t realize that they have mild to severe issues to specific foods such as dairy, because they haven’t had any testing or haven’t had the right testing.
 I recommend consulting a functional medicine practitioner to discover which testing it right for you.

 Dairy can also interact with other allergies or amplify them.
-For example, if you have a sensitivity to gluten chances are you may also have issues with dairy as milk products can cross-react with gluten.
+For example, if you have a sensitivity to gluten chances are you may also have issues with dairy as milk products that contain the protein casein can cross-react with gluten.

 People with a history of gut issues (many have undiagnosed gut imbalances as well) can be extremely sensitive to dairy.
 Many people unknowingly suffer with small intestine bacterial overgrowth (SIBO) which is one of the major causes of irritable bowel syndrome (IBS).
 They usually react to milk because the overgrowth of bacteria ferments lactose found in dairy, causing gas, bloating, and other unwanted symptoms.